Gregory Possehl

 Gregory Louis Possehl (July 21, 1941 - October 8, 2011) was a professor emeritus of anthropology at the University of Pennsylvania, United States, and curator of the Asian Collections at the University of Pennsylvania Museum of Archaeology and Anthropology.
-He was involved in excavations of the Indus Valley civilization in India and Pakistan since 1964, and was an author of many books and articles on the Indus Civilization and related topics.
-He received his BA in anthropology from the University of Washington in 1964, his MA in anthropology from the University of Washington in 1967, and his PhD in anthropology from the University of Chicago in 1974.
+He was involved in excavations of the Indus Valley civilization in India and Pakistan since 1964, and was the author of many books and articles on the Indus Civilization and related topics.

+Possehl received his BA in anthropology from the University of Washington in 1964, his MA in anthropology from the University of Washington in 1967, and his PhD in anthropology from the University of Chicago in 1974.
 He conducted major excavations in Gujarat (Rojdi, Babar Kot and Oriyo Timbo), Rajasthan (Gilund), and in January 2007, began an excavation at the UNESCO World Heritage site of Bat in the Sultanate of Oman.

-He was an exponent of the view that the culture of the Vedic period is a direct successor of the Indus Valley Civilization.
+He believed that parts of Indus Valley Civilization culture survived into later periods.
 In his book Ancient Cities of the Indus he wrote that "the first point to be emphasized is that the problem seems not to be best stated as the "end" of a civilization, at least in the sense of a tradition, since there are abundant signs of cultural continuity in Sindh, Gujarat, the Punjab and adjacent areas of the North India."
+Still, Possehl endorsed the Aryan migration theory and viewed Vedic culture and the Indus Civilization as distinct.